 Espadrilles

 The absolute, quintessential French summer fashion item!
-Espadrilles are timeless, and French women bring them back out every summer.
+Espadrilles are timeless, and French women bring them back out every spring and summer.
 When I was in Provence last year, I saw them literally everywhere – on men and women!

 Via Style Lovely.